Friday, June 28, 2019

 Hall of Fame Reception

 Bird Dogs: Samantha Kuhn and Matthew Peirce

 Inslee receiving his MVP award (Most Vocal Proponent) from Bold Iowa at the Hall of Fame Reception from bird-dog, Samantha Kuhn.
-Inslee received this award due to Climate Change being his main platform, always speaking about the issue at length during his stump speeches.
-He also was the candidate with the best climate policy track record.
+Inslee received this award due to climate change being his main platform and always speaking about the issue at length during his stump speeches.
+He is also the presidential candidate with the best climate policy track record.

 Monday, June 3, 2019